 University of Houston

-This university's School of Art faculty is comprised of about eight members.
+This university's School of Art faculty is comprised of about twenty-six members.
 The school encourages interdisciplinary study, and students can take drawing classes through the art and graphic communications programs.

 Bachelor of Arts in Art - Drawing Discipline